Because times may not be uncertain, but we have time itself, and with that, we have the opportunity to make of it any way we want.

 So without further ado, here is my best advice to consider as we live in these uncertain times of quarantine, but with a lot of potential for many other things to flourish.

-Different times equal different ideas
+In uncertain times; different times equal different ideas

 The way I see it, there are things we’ve always wanted to do.
 However because of an endless amount of excuses, being busy, or not making the time for it, these ideas and “I wish I could’s” never happened.
 Why?
 Because they were things that we never made the time for.